 Engineer Neil Papworth sent the first text message to Vodafone Director Richard Jarvis on Dec.
 3, 1992, in England.
 It said "Merry Christmas."

-• You can get a campaign going quickly.
-Within a few minutes, you can send a message to thousands of people.
+You can launch a campaign instantly.
+Within minutes, you can send personalized messages to thousands of subscribers, making it perfect for flash sales or urgent updates.

 Cons of text message marketing